Samhollowood/CaveCalcV2.0/README.md

 Installing CaveCalcV2.0 requires the use of the terminal (Mac/Linux) or command prompt (Windows).

 The git command (https://git-scm.com/downloads) is recommened for this particular method of installation.
-Alternatively, users may download the repository as a zip-file, locally.
+Alternatively, users may download the repository as a zip-file for this repository locally.

 1. Clone the repository:
 ```shell